Ryguy100/Intex/README.md

 <h4>Database instructions</h4>
 <ol>
   <li>
-    Create a new, empty file called "database.env"
+    Create a new, empty file called ".env"
   </li>
   <li>
     Run the "npm install" command.
 This will install all of the dependencies needed.